haskell-mafia/zodiac/doc/spec/TSRPv1.md

 example value for this field is "60", which refers to an expiry one minute after the request timestamp.

+The request expiry has a minimum value of 1.
+It has a maximum value of 31536000, which is the number of seconds in one solar year (rounded to the nearest integer).
+The server shall reject any request containing a request expiry outside of this range.

 Key ID
 ------